 AMICAR (aminocaproic acid) by KalVista Pharmaceuticals is clinical pharmacology the fibrinolysis-inhibitory effects of amicar appear to be exerted principally via inhibition of plasminogen activators and to a lesser degree through antiplasmin activity.
 Approved for anemia.
 First approved in 1964.

-AMICAR (aminocaproic acid) is a fibrinolysis inhibitor that works principally by inhibiting plasminogen activators and secondarily through antiplasmin activity.
-It is indicated for anemia and is administered via injection.
-The drug is a small molecule approved in 1964 with a short half-life of approximately 2 hours.
+AMICAR (aminocaproic acid) is a fibrinolysis inhibitor approved since 1964 that works by blocking plasminogen activators and reducing antiplasmin activity.
+It is indicated for anemia and administered via injection to prevent excessive bleeding by stabilizing blood clots.
+The drug has a short 2-hour half-life and is primarily renally eliminated.

 CLINICAL PHARMACOLOGY The fibrinolysis-inhibitory effects of AMICAR appear to be exerted principally via inhibition of plasminogen activators and to a lesser degree through antiplasmin activity.
 In adults, oral absorption appears to be a zero-order process with an absorption rate of 5.2 g/hr.
 The…